mattyoung101/omicron/documentation/docs/omicam.md

 ### Our solution
 This year, Team Omicron presents a novel approach to robot localisation based partly on a middle-size league paper by Lu, Li, Zhang, Hu & Zheng[^2].
-We localise using only RGB camera data by solving a multi-variate non-linear optimisation problem in realtime, making inferences from the position of the lines on the game field.
+We localise using only RGB camera data by solving a multi-variate optimisation problem in realtime, via the Subplex non-linear gradient-free optimisation algorithm.

 The principle method of operation of our algorithm is that we need to match a virtual model of field geometry to the observed one from the camera, thereby inferring our position.
 Another way to think of it is we need to generate a transform such that